High-heeled shoe: Materials

 High heels have been made from a wide variety of materials throughout history.
 In the early years, leather and cowhide were preferred.
 Later, silk and patent leather were introduced.
 At the same time, cork and wood were utilized as cheap resources in times of war.
 After the World Wars, and the increase in production of steel, the actual heel was often a piece of steel wrapped in some material.
 This enabled designers to make heels taller and skinnier without them snapping.
-The soles below the ball of the foot of Ballroom shoes can also be made of materials like smooth leather, suede, or plastic.
+The soles below the ball of the foot of ballroom shoes can also be made of materials like smooth leather, suede, or plastic.

 Health impacts

 Injury and pain

 Wearing high-heeled shoes is strongly associated with injury, including injury requiring hospital care.
 There is evidence that high-heel-wearers fall more often, especially with heels higher than 2.5 cm, even if they were not wearing high heels at the time of the fall.
-Wearing high heels is also associated with musculoskeletal pain, specifically pain in the Paraspinal muscles (muscles running up the back along the spine) and specifically with heel pain and plantar calluses (only women tested).
+Wearing high heels is also associated with musculoskeletal pain, specifically pain in the paraspinal muscles (muscles running up the back along the spine) and specifically with heel pain and plantar calluses (only women tested).

-A 2001 survey conducted by Pennsylvania State University using 200 women found that 58% of women complained of lower back pain when wearing heels, and 55% of women said they felt the worst overall back pain when wearing the highest heel.
+A 2001 survey conducted by Pennsylvania State University of 200 women found that 58% of women complained of lower back pain when wearing heels, and 55% of women said they felt the worst overall back pain when wearing the highest heel.
 The same study argues that as heel height increases, the body is forced to take on an increasingly unnatural posture to maintain its center of gravity.
 This changed position places more pressure and tension on the lower lumbar spine, which may explain why some of the women complained of severe back pain at a higher heel length.

-In a 1992 study, researchers from the University of California, Davis, and Thomas Jefferson University conducted an investigation on the effects of increased heel height on foot pressure using forty-five female participants walking across a pressure plate in various heel heights.
-A Biokinetics software was used to analyze the exact pressure locations on and along each participants' foot.
-The researchers concluded that an increase in heel height leads to an increase in pressure beneath each of the Metatarsal bones of the foot.
+In a 1992 study, researchers from the University of California, Davis, and Thomas Jefferson University investigated the effects of increased heel height on foot pressure using forty-five female participants walking across a pressure plate in various heel heights.
+A biokinetics software was used to analyze the exact pressure locations on and along each participants' foot.
+The researchers concluded that an increase in heel height leads to an increase in pressure beneath each of the metatarsal bones of the foot.
 Additionally, they found that the highest heel heights caused constant pressure that could not be evenly dispersed across the foot.